talos-rit/project_documentation/technical/architecture/Commander Architecture.md

 Commander is a GUI application that lets us use the local device's camera to run a object detection model.
 Once the object is detected in frame, we can turn on the automatic control mode, and let the application send commands to the operator running on the robot's raspberry PI.

+# Architecture
+One of the main architectural decision we made was the facade design pattern using the App class.
+In `talos_app.py` we have the App class which is a single point of control for the entire backend of commander.
+This merges several control behavior logic in the backend classes like Tracker, Director, Connection, and Publisher.
+The app class acts as a single bridge of User interface logics and the backend.
+This was necessary due to the interest of adding another interface option with a potentially completely different runtime and process behavior.
+Thus extracting backend logic from the user interface logic was necessary to make this transition process easier.

 ## GUI

 > [!NOTE]